zachrossi/cs008-finalproject/README.md

 # To Do
 -Add Content for the 9 planets
--ill do some(Zach)
+-ill do some(Zach) - i will also do some (Josh)

 -Home page

--CSS
+-CSS (I can also do some - Josh)

--Replace Contest page with something else
+-Replace Contest page with something else (I can start this - Josh)

 -Add content to About page - Description of our history/ what we do,   Google maps location, photo of founding members (us) (BEING WORK ON BY JOSH)